dart-lang/sdk/pkg/kernel/binary.md

   UInt index; // Index into the StringTable strings.
 }

-type LineStarts {
+type Source {
+  String source;
   // Line starts are delta-encoded (they are encoded as line lengths).
 The list
   // [0, 10, 25, 32, 42] is encoded as [0, 10, 15, 7, 10].
   List<Uint> lineStarts;
 }

-type UriLineStarts {
+type UriSource {
   List<String> uris;
-  LineStarts[uris.length] lineStarts;
+  Source[uris.length] source;
 }

 type UriReference {
-  UInt index; // Index into the UriLineStarts uris.
+  UInt index; // Index into the UriSource uris.
 }

 type FileOffset {